readyplayerme/UnrealExamples/Content/ReadyPlayerMe/InEngineRendering/README.md

 We need to set the **Animation Asset** for our skeletal mesh.
 Depending if we want to have an animation or an image, we can set it to a `Pose asset` or an `Animation asset`.

 The SceneCaptureComponent2D should point to the skeletal mesh, we can rotate and move it to customize the rendering area.
 We also need to uncheck the **Visible**, **Capture Every Frame** and **Capture On Movement** checkboxes, we will enable them from the blueprint.
+**Make** sure to uncheck the Atmosphere checkbox, not to have visual artifacts in the rendered image.

 ### Event Graph